-February 5, 2012 - Forty-three people, face prosecution in an Egyptian criminal court on charges of illegal foreign funding as part of an ongoing crackdown on NGOs.
+February 5, 2012 - 43 people face prosecution in an Egyptian criminal court on charges of illegal foreign funding as part of an ongoing crackdown on NGOs.
 The defendants include 16 Americans, five Serbs, two Germans, three Arabs and Egyptians.
 Among the American defendants is Sam LaHood, International Republican Institute country director and the son of U.S. Transportation Secretary Ray LaHood.

 May 23, 2012 - Two-day presidential election begins, with 11 candidates vying for the office.
 This is the first presidential election since the uprising that toppled Hosni Mubarak.